-2021 NFL Mock Draft Pick (as of 8/31): Trevor Lawrence, QB and Jalen Mayfield, OT
+2021 NFL Mock Draft Pick (as of 11/27): Justin Fields, QB and Shaun Wade, CB

 Ross is out for the 2020 season due to a spinal condition that requires surgery.
 The 6-foot-4, 205-pounder played well for Clemson in 2019, although the offense spread the ball around to a variety of play-makers.
 He totaled 66 receptions for 865 yards and eight touchdowns in 2019.
 Ross broke out in 2018, showing off a freakish skill set alongside size and speed.
 While Clemson spread the ball out as well that season, Ross made the most of his receptions, totaling 1,000 yards and nine touchdowns on 46 receptions for an average of 21.7 yards per catch.
 Ross is brimming with upside and looks like he has high first-round potential if his spinal condition allows him to play.